chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 ### Monitoring and error reporting

-- Monitor the length of the upload queue.
-If it gets too long, then increase the number of computing instances used.
+- Monitor the log messages associated with each step function executing.
+This will help with debugging failed uploads.
-- Log failure on the computing resource.
+- Include the dataset_id in the log generated.
+This will help find the associated log messages.

 ## Alternatives Considered